Evening Sickness Or Morning Sickness – What is the Difference

 Dreamstime 13092509

-Morning sickness is a natural occurrence that is meant to protect pregnant women from toxins and keep the growing .
+Morning sickness is a natural occurrence that is meant to protect pregnant women from food toxins and keep the growing baby healthy.
 While early in , there are increased amounts of hormones in a woman’s body.
-These hormones increase the sense of smell and make acid come out in the , so they can be used to help protect the growing baby.
+These hormones the sense of smell and make acid come out in the , so they can be used to help protect the growing baby.
 Morning sickness may cause women to have an upset stomach, but this helps with digestion and is usually over soon after starting your day.

 There has been much speculation whether morning sickness can be a predictor of the sex of your baby.
-Some women who have carried multiple pregnancies claim that they felt greater symptoms of morning sickness in the early of their gestation.
-However, there is no scientific evidence to these claims and many women have discussed their experiences with morning sickness on support but no clear pattern emerges over there to link morning sickness to the sex of your baby.
+Some women who have carried multiple pregnancies claim that they felt greater symptoms of morning sickness in the early stages of their gestation.
+However, there is no scientific evidence to support these claims and many women have discussed their experiences with morning sickness on support but no clear pattern emerges over there to link morning sickness to the sex of your baby.

 Every pregnant woman can tell you that it’s the same feeling of nausea and morning or evening sickness that makes you sick.
 So, what does it matter if it happens in the morning or at night?
 Many a times spicy lunch could be the culprit for this evening sickness.
-It is important to avoid spicy and fried foods during early stages of as these are not good for an expecting .
+It is important to avoid spicy and fried foods during early stages of pregnancy as these are not good for an expecting mother.

 Precautions to avoid morning, evening or night sickness: